VGLoic/soko/README.md

 ### Domain implementation

+The code follows some kind of hexagonal architecture as described in this [article](https://www.howtocodeit.com/articles/master-hexagonal-architecture-rust).

 The routes are split in various business domains.
 A domain is meant to be contained as much as possible.

 Implementation of a domain must follow a set of rules: